yetulaxman/ContainersHPC2023/_hands-on/local_image.md

    ```
    From the above command, you need to find an image ID (this is unique to you) of trimmomatic image to save it locally.

-3. Create a tarball of the Docker image (with image id as cc8b303fee58)  using the **docker save** command as below:
+3. Create a tarball of the Docker image (with image id as cc8b303fee58 which would be different for you)  using the **docker save** command as below:

    ```bash
    docker save cc8b303fee58 -o trimmomatic_image.tar  # in this case image_id is : cc8b303fee58